Search

 If you are considering recruiting to a two-year trainee solicitor role and have not done so before, read our article highlighting the differences between Training Contracts offered to LPC-route candidates and those following the SQE route to qualification.

 The SRA has excellent resources available about how QWE confirming works, what employers should consider and when it is and is not appropriate to refuse to confirm someone’s QWE.
+SRA guidance on effective supervision, including of trainees, is also referenced.
 Examples available from the SRA website are mentioned below: